-The allowed trivalent mixed diagrams are then given in figure 7.
+The allowed trivalent mixed diagrams are then given in figure 6.
 Arbitrary networks may be created from these six vertex types.
 By shrinking ribbons to strands, and ignoring crossings, we recover the unique unlabeled trivalent node of a symmetric monoidal category.

-FIG. 7: Six trivalent vertex types
+FIG. 6: Six trivalent vertex types

-Networks are built from the trivalent vertices, and $n \times n$ matrices may be associated to networks between two sets of n points.
+Networks are built from the trivalent vertices, and $n \times n$ matrices may be associated to networks that run between two sets of n points.
 This can be generalised to hypermatrices of dimension k for any number of k sets of n points.
-The fixed point set represents a fixed low dimensional object in the category, and nonassociative braid networks are single arrows of the form $\mathbf{n} \to \mathbf{n}$ .
+The fixed point set represents a fixed low dimensional object in the category, and nonassociative braid networks are single arrows of the form $\mathbf{n} \to \mathbf{n}$.
 For k > 2, multiarrows are permitted.
-Using the allowed vertices of figure 7, the simplest possible arrows are those on two strands between two sets of two points.
+Using the allowed vertices of figure 6, the simplest possible arrows are those on two strands between two sets of two points.

-FIG. 8: The three $F \circ F^$ ribbons
+FIG. 7: The three $F \circ F^$ ribbons

-Figure 8 shows the three possible arrows of the form $F \circ F^$ , where $F^$ is the dual vertex given by a reflection in the horizontal axis, which happens to be the same as F. Such reflections send ordinary matter to opposite chirality matter.
-These single ribbons represent [1] electric charges of $0, \pm 1/3$ , and triplets of such ribbons give the particle spectrum of the Standard Model.
+Figure 7 shows the three possible arrows of the form $F \circ F^$, where F^ is the dual vertex given by a reflection in the horizontal axis, which happens to be the same as F. Such reflections send ordinary matter to opposite chirality matter.
+These single ribbons represent [1] electric charges of $0, \pm 1/3$, and triplets of such ribbons give the full fermion spectrum of the Standard Model.

-Ternary braid arrows are now constructed from dual pair arrows, G and $G^{\dagger}$ , where the $\dagger$ dual consists of reflections in both the horizontal and vertical axes.
+Ternary braid arrows are now constructed from dual pair arrows, G and G^{\dagger} , where the \dagger dual consists of reflections in both the horizontal and vertical axes.
 This dual sends a particle to its same chirality mirror particle.
 Identity strands may also be inserted.
-The insistence on mirror duality is a physical condition that will be associated to a cosmological time asymmetry, whereby the local time reversibility of quantum field theory is maintained by the \ dual, while the cosmological time exhibits asymmetry.
+The insistence on mirror duality is a physical condition that will be associated to the cosmological time asymmetry, whereby the local time reversibility of quantum field theory is maintained by the dual, as the cosmological time exhibits asymmetry.

-Restricting attention to three strands, consider the particle braid on the right hand side of figure 9.
+Restricting attention to three strands, consider the particle braid on the right hand side of figure 8.
 This is constructed out of four trivalent diagrams as shown, where ribbon segments join ribbons and strands join strands.
-The lower pair is the $\dagger$ dual of the upper pair.
-As a categorical morphism $f: \mathbf{3} \to \mathbf{3}$ , this braid takes the form $f = (F \otimes I) \circ (I \otimes F^{\dagger})$ , with F a four leg diagram with one crossing.
+The lower pair is the \dagger dual of the upper pair.
+As a categorical morphism $f: \mathbf{3} \to \mathbf{3}$, this braid takes the form $f = (F \otimes I) \circ (I \otimes F^{\dagger})$, with F a four leg diagram with one crossing.
 The two ribbon segments on the left hand side are introduced as a categorical localization procedure (see figure 5) without which the morphism f would just be given by two 4-valent symmetric crossings.
 These are the simplest possible dual pair braids on three strands.

 Note that the symmetric quantum mechanical reduction to a unique vertex [14], where all ribbons are shrunk and crossings ignored, assumes a fixed time reversibility.
-The braiding vertices are required to account for the new time asymmetries.
-An observer's thermodynamic arrow of cosmic time is asymmetric.
-This will be discussed in the final section.
+The braiding vertices are required to account for the new time asymmetry, namely an observer's thermodynamic arrow of cosmic time.
+This will be discussed further in the final section.

-FIG. 9: Composition of 4-valent segment with its dual
+FIG. 8: Composition of 4-valent segment with its dual

 We are not only interested in monoidal structure.
-The remaining asymmetries, which do not allow us to reduce ribbons to strands, will be directly associated with a breaking of monoidal structure in tricategories, where the pentagon law lies on five sides of a cube [19].
+The nonassociativity of strand sets, which do not allow us to combine arbitrary sets, should be directly associated with a breaking of monoidal structure in tricategories and higher n-categories, where the pentagon law lies on five sides of a cube [19].
 A true three dimensional arrow may fill this axiomatic cube for tricategories.
-The most interesting feature in this dimension is the existence of a dimension raising tensor product, where Space is being created.
+The most interesting feature in this dimension is the existence of a dimension raising tensor product, suggesting the creation of space.